- Our top travel tips

-- Obey the laws of the country you're visiting even if these appear harsh or unfair by Australian standards.
-Don't expect to be treated differently from locals just because you're Australian.
+- Obey the laws of the country you’re visiting, even if they appear harsh or unfair by Australian standards.
+Don’t expect to be treated differently from locals just because you’re Australian.

 - Keep in contact with friends and family back home.
 Give them a copy of your itinerary before you go so they know where you are.
 Let them know if you won’t be contactable for an extended period.

 It’s important not to underestimate how difficult travel is during a pandemic.
 It’s highly unpredictable, and far more complex.

 Due to the health risks from the COVID-19 pandemic and the significant disruptions to global travel, Smartraveller advice to Australians about the risks of travelling at this time is more important than ever.

 Many countries continue to change restrictions for travellers due to COVID-19, sometimes at short notice.
 It’s your responsibility to research and know the local laws and restrictions in your destination.